GiggleLiu/tutorial-tensornetwork/notes/tnet.typ

 ```

 == Data Compression and Tensor Decomposition
+Tensor decomposition provides a systematic approach to data compression by representing high-dimensional objects as networks of smaller, more manageable tensors.
+This section explores how various decomposition strategies achieve different compression-computation trade-offs.

-Let us define a complex matrix $A in CC^(m times n)$, and let its singular value decomposition be
+*Singular Value Decomposition (SVD)*: Consider a complex matrix $A in CC^(m times n)$ with singular value decomposition:
 $
 A = U S V^dagger
 $
-where $U$ and $V$ are unitary matrices and $S$ is a diagonal matrix with non-negative real numbers on the diagonal.
-Let $s$ be the diagonal part of $S$, the diagramatic representation of SVD decomposition is
+where $U$ and $V$ are unitary matrices and $S$ contains non-negative singular values.
+The tensor network representation of this decomposition reveals its essential structure:
 #align(center, text(10pt, canvas({
   import draw: *
   tensor((-5.5, 0), "A", [$A$])